GabrielZinatoSP/ML_Probabilistic_Classification/README.md

 ---

-### 12.2 Local Explanation with Calibrated Explanations
+### Local Explanation with Calibrated Explanations

-A local explanation was generated for one specific prediction using `calibrated-explanations` ( available at https://github.com/Moffran/calibrated_explanations )
+A local explanation was generated for one specific prediction using https://github.com/Moffran/calibrated_explanations.

-This made it possible to understand which features increased or decreased the predicted probability for a specific customer:
+This made it possible to understand which features increased or decreased the predicted probability for a specific customer.

 In one example, the following factors increased the probability of subscription: